A vectorial Darboux transformation for integrable matrix versions of the Fokas-Lenells equation: Introduction

 In this work, we present a \emph{vectorial} Darboux transformation for (\ref{mFLeq}), which allows to generate exact solutions from a given ``seed" solution $u$.
-It involves a linear system that depends on $u$ in such a way that its compatibility (or integrability) condition is satisfied if $u$ solves (\ref{mFLeq}), and the dependent variables of the linear system are $n$-component vectors, where $n$ corresponds to the number of solitons in the generated class of solutions of (\ref{mFLeq}).
+It involves a linear system that depends on $u$ in such a way that its compatibility (or integrability) condition is satisfied if $u$ solves (\ref{mFLeq}), and the dependent variables of the linear system are $n$-component vectors, where $n$ may be thought of as corresponding to the number of solitons in the generated class of solutions of (\ref{mFLeq}) (though already some $n=1$ solutions can be regarded as being composed of more elementary solutions).
 For $n=1$, the linear system reduces to a Lax pair, depending on a ``spectral parameter".
+In our linear system, this parameter is promoted to a ``spectral matrix".

+The original Darboux transformation \cite{Matv+Sall91} has to be iterated in order to generate multiple soliton solutions of an integrable equation.
+Moreover, in each step a different spectral parameter value has to be used.
+Accordingly, important classes of solutions are only obtained indirectly by taking special limits, where a priori different spectral parameters tend to the same value.
+This concerns ``multiple pole solutions" (in the language of the inverse scattering method), which include ``positons" of the Korteweg-deVries and related equations, for which V.B.
+Matveev set up a \emph{generalized Darboux transformation} \cite{Matv92,Matv02}.
+Later a corresponding generalization of the classical Darboux transformation has also been formulated for the Nonlinear Schr\"odinger (NLS) and related integrable equations in order to generate higher order rogue waves and (multi-) dark soliton solutions (see, e.g., \cite{GLL12,LZG15}, and \cite{LFZ18,Yang+Zhang18} for applications to the case of the two-component vector FL equation).